yiq/SubcloneSeeker/doc/mainpage_additional.md

 A result set from a run executed on my computer is also provided, if you just want to plot the results.
 In that case, please use the 'plot\_prerun.r' script

-###Example-2: Purity estimation with the thyroid cancer cell-line dataset
+###Example-2: Purity estimation with the snuc cancer cell-line dataset

-__Directory: 02-thyroid__
+__Directory: 02-snuc__

-In this example, a thyroid cancer cell line (thus very high purity) was sequenced, and its sequencing reads were combined with those reads from sequencing the paired-normal sample at various ratios.
+In this example, a snuc cancer cell line (thus very high purity) was sequenced, and its sequencing reads were combined with those reads from sequencing the paired-normal sample at various ratios.
 Subclone deconvolution is performed on each of the digitally created samples, and purity estimation is